-The best meal we found in 2016 was at The Harbourmaster Hotel, Aberaeron; a great place for lunch on the sea front.
-It is in the Michelin Guide 2016 too.
+The best lunch we have enjoyed was at The Harbourmaster Hotel, Aberaeron; a great place for lunch on the sea front.
+It is in the Michelin Guide too.

-A pub that we cannot recommend too highly is Y Ffarmers Llanfihangel y Creuddyn, Aberystwyth SY23 4LA It burnt down January 2018 and reopened May 2019.
+A pub with a strong local reputation is Y Ffarmers Llanfihangel y Creuddyn, Aberystwyth SY23 4LA It burnt down January 2018 and reopened May 2019.
 Excellent for Sunday lunch too.
 To book: firstname.lastname@example.org or 01974 261275.
 If you want a taxi there and back, Hopton taxis will provide: 07487 523133.
 Y Ffarmers is the cream coloured house in the centre of this lovely picture by Lizzie Spikes

-It is all about good Welsh food and beer served in an attractive relaxed atmosphere by friendly staff.
-We have had three delicious meals in the lovely restaurant including a wonderful Sunday lunch in March 2017.
-In July 2017 Caitlin and Lewis took over the running of the pub and they will ensure the same high standards are maintained.
+It was all about good Welsh food and beer served in an attractive relaxed atmosphere by friendly staff.
+We have had many good meals in the lovely restaurant including good Sunday lunches.
+In July 2017 Caitlin and Lewis took over the running of the pub and they are ensuring that high standards are maintained.
 Do book before you go.
 Our SatNav took us to the door and the drive was 22 minutes.

-Also 22 minutes away is The Druid at Goginan, SY23 3NT 01970 880650 and the restaurant there is very popular.
-The pub has been in the Good Beer Gude for over 40 years and was local pub of the year in 2014.
+Also 22 minutes away is The Druid at Goginan, SY23 3NT 01970 880650 and the bar and restaurant there are very popular.
+The pub has been in the Good Beer Guide for over 40 years and was local pub of the year in 2014.
 They also welcome dogs and we have had great feedback .
 Ty Mari visitors rate this place highly.
 Friendly and good value with generous helpings!
 See the bar below: